mkdev2015/fizzbuzz/README.md

 Description
 -----------

-Create a file called “fizzbuzz.js”, which [logs][Console.log] the numbers from **1 to 100** to the console, but for multiples of three (3), log the word “Fizz” instead of the number, and for multiples of five (5) log “Buzz”, and for numbers which are multiples of both three and five, log “FizzBuzz”.
+Create a file called “fizzbuzz.js”, which logs the numbers from  **1 to 100** to the console, but for multiples of three (3), log the word “Fizz” instead of the number, and for multiples of five (5) log “Buzz”, and for numbers which are multiples of both three and five, log “FizzBuzz”.

 For instance, the first twenty lines of output from the program would look like
 this: